* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Heat the gnocchi for 3-4 minutes.

-Avoid boiling the water because this will mean the heating method becomes too aggressive.
+Avoid boiling the water because then the heat will be too aggressive.
 You want a gentle stream of steam rather than a heavy onslaught.
+You can also use stock instead of water if you feel the gnocchi is in need of a flavor boost.

 *If you don’t have a steamer, you can use a makeshift one by resting a sieve or colander on top of a pan.